hbctraining/scRNA-seq_online/lessons/postQC_workflow.md

 ### 6. Cluster quality evaluation

-The clusters identified in our data present groups of cells that presumably belong to a similar cell type.
-Before we can confirm the celltype of a group of member cells, the following steps are taken
+The clusters identified in our data represent groups of cells that presumably belong to a similar cell type.
+Before we can confirm the celltype of a group of member cells, the following steps are taken:

-a.  by various sources of uninteresting variation
+   * **a.** Check to see that clusters are not influenced by sources of uninteresting variation
-b.
-PCs driving the different clusters
+   * **b.** Check to see if the major principal componenets are not driving the different clusters
-c.
-With the cells clustered, we can explore the cell type identities by looking for known markers.
+   * **c.** Explore the cell type identities by looking at the expression for known markers across the clusters

 ***